Start a Tampon Club

 Let people know it’s a community project

 You probably don’t want to become the Magic Tampon Fairy, forced to buy tampons for the rest of the office forever.
 You’ll want to encourage women who find themselves in need of a tampon to take one, but let them know they should put contribute back in the future replace it with more.

 To help communicate this put a little notice in or near the box.
 Something like:

 Hello!
 These tampons and sanitary towels are provided for everyone by other users of this toilet.
-We encourage you to contribute your own or replace what you’ve used you’re welcomed to do so.
+If you’d like to contribute your own or replace what you’ve used you’re welcomed to do so.
 Find out more: http://tampon.club.